Fukuoka Subway 3000 series: 3000A series

 Externally, these sets distinguished from older sets by their sky-blue and green livery.
 Internally, the sets' intermediate cars feature sets of "universal design" priority seats that are 490 mm high, a 60 mm increase over other seats.
 The Fukuoka City Transportation Bureau reports that the heightened seats are designed to be easier to sit on and stand up from.

 The first set was delivered in September 2021, and the 3000A series sets made their first trips in revenue service in February 2022.

+Four sets were ordered in 2024 to allow for an increase in frequency from 17 to 21 trains per hour.